-In addition to this, further data sources have been identified for can be considered in future iterations of this report: Firearms assembled in New Zealand, exported firearms, inflation rate, seized, surrendered and stolen firearms.
+In addition to this, further data sources have been identified which can be considered in future iterations of this report, these include:

+- Firearms assembled in New Zealand.

+- Exported firearms.

+- Inflation rate.

+- Seized, surrendered and stolen firearms.

 These have not been evaluated for this model.